jf1kkm/getqrz/README.md

-# qrz2jtlinker
+# getqrz
-A program that provides qrz.com data services to JTLinker.
+Add QRZ.com data to the QSO data multicast by JTDX and provide it to JTLinker.